 In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit amounts of certain contaminants in water provided by public water systems.
 The Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Contaminants may be found in drinking water that may cause taste, color or odor problems.
 These types of problems are not necessarily a cause for health concerns.
-For concerns with taste, odor or color of drinking water, contact Austin Water at 512-972-0012.
+For more information on taste, odor or color of drinking water, contact Austin Water at 512-972-0012.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline at 800-426-4791.